Iowa Interstate Railroad: Amtrak

 Beginning in the mid-1990s, the IAIS mainline has been identified as a potential route for high speed passenger train service between Wyanet, Illinois (where the IAIS could be connected to the BNSF Railway), the Quad Cities and Iowa City, as part of the Midwest Regional Rail Initiative (MRRI).
-The ultimate goal of the MRRI is to establish passenger train routes in a hub-and-spoke formation with Chicago as the hub that allow for speeds up to and above 110 mph (177 km/h).
+The ultimate goal of the MRRI is to establish passenger train routes in a hub-and-spoke formation with Chicago as the hub that allows for speeds up to and above 110 mph (177 km/h).

 In July 2019, a new transportation bill was passed by the Illinois state legislature, supported by Governor J.B.
 Pritzker, $225M was appropriated to begin Amtrak service from Chicago to Moline, IL.
 A rail connector (junction) will be built between BNSF and IAIS to permit the Quad Cities service to use BNSF mainline from Wyanet to Chicago Union Station.
 This Amtrak route will use the IAIS main line between Wyanet and Moline, IL.
 Upgrades to IAIS rail crossings, track, and signaling for Amtrak's 79-mph requirements will be performed.